ddoyediran/file_upload_db/README.md

 ## File Upload API App

-A backend REST API microservices that can be used to accept files (media, pdf, docs, .zpi) submission from user as an input.
+A backend REST API microservices that can be used to accept files (media, pdf, docs, .zip) submission from user as an input.

 The Overview of the app